 About the Clan Carruthers Society:

-Based on the histrorical and genealogical tome; Records of the of the Carruthers Family, by Carruthers and Reid, 1932, which clearly showed our right to be recognised as a stand alone Border Clan and Family, the Society was officially constituted in January 2017.
+Initiated by the Royal Charter to John 12th of Holmains in 1755 and built on the historical and genealogical tome; Records of the of the Carruthers Family, by Carruthers and Reid, 1932, which clearly showed our right to be recognised as a stand alone Border Clan and Family, the Society was officially constituted in January 2017.
 However the investigations, research and hours of networking had been going on since well before 2007.

 The Society was the brainchild of our current Convenor, Dr George Carruthers from Fife, a Carruthers armiger who, with the continued support of his family and his good friend Mrs Dana Caruthers Norton of Kansas the journey, took on a momentum of its own.
 Dr Carruthers wished to honour his fathers memory by raising the profile of Carruthers as a proud Border Clan and Family, by having a Chief officially confirmed by the Lord Lyon in Edinburgh.
 By ensuring the society was based on facts and, evidence and following the legal route, he felt that this would unify our name under the Chief’s banner for infinate generations to come.